8 alternatives to Wufoo

 Some small businesses, nonprofits, and schools have switched from Wufoo to Jotform in recent years.
 While functionally the two companies have similarities, there are some key differences.

-JotForm’s interface is significantly modern, especially after the release of JotForm 4.0 and JotForm Cards.
-JotForm also offers many third-party integrations, no limits on the number of form fields, collaboration options, and a new advanced mobile app, JotForm Mobile Forms.
+Jotform’s interface is significantly modern, especially after the release of Jotform 4.0 and Jotform Cards.
+Jotform also offers many third-party integrations, collaboration options, and a new advanced mobile app, Jotform Mobile Forms.